GIScience/openrouteservice/docs/run-instance/example-setups/en_tomcat-10-ubuntu_22_04.md

 ### Install Java 17

-Openrouteservice requires Java 17 or higher to run since Version 8.
+Openrouteservice v9 requires Java 17 or higher to run.
 The reason is the introduction of Tomcat 10.
 You can also use a higher version of Java if available.